floragunncom/search-guard-docs/upgrading.md

 This means that if you upgrade from any version prior to 5.3.0, you need to give users with single index- and delete-permissions also permissions for bulk operations.

 If there are any known changes in the permission schema, they will be reflected in the `sg_roles.yml` and `sg_action_groups.yml` file that ships with Search Guard.
+Therefore always prefer using [action groups](configuration_action_groups.md)  instead of assigning single permissions to roles directly.

 This applies for all Elasticsearch upgrades.